 Our brains have limited storage capacity.
 We can’t remember everything.
-We need a mechanism for deciding what to remember: emotion.
-In Palaeolithic times, a tiger sneaks into your camp at night.
+So we needed to evolve a mechanism for deciding what to remember: emotion.
+Imagine you’re in Palaeolithic times, and a tiger sneaks into your camp at night.
 You’re awaken by screams.
 Your brain floods with chemical called Norepinephrine (adrenaline).
-It increases arousal and alertness, promotes vigilance, enhances formation and retrieval of memory, and focuses attention: ‘fight or flight’.
+It increases arousal and alertness, promotes vigilance, enhances formation and retrieval of memory, and focuses attention: ‘fight or flight’ mode is activated.

 This scenario played out millions of times before, over hundreds of thousands of years.
 Unsuccessful responses got their hosts eaten.
 Those that survived prioritized space in memory due to heightened emotion.
 We evolved through natural selection to over-react to potential dangers, flood the brain with chemicals, and respond by running away or making a stand.
 Those that didn’t get the balance right, disappeared from the gene pool.
 You’re alive because your ancestors learned to react emotionally, rather than spending the time to think rationally.

 However this time you’re feeling creative.
 You think: “if I chop down a tree, cut it into poles, and stick them in the ground around camp – next time the tigers couldn’t get in!”.
 One of your fellow tribe members manages to chase the Tiger off with a spear.
 After the danger subsides your brain released Endorphins for pain relief, so positively buzzed, you don’t immediately dismiss the idea.
 The chemical cocktail in your brain heightens your attention on solving this problem over all else.
 You start chopping wood, and it’s hard work.
 You think “this is stupid, maybe I should stop”, but just in time your brain keeps you motivated by rewarding you with a dose of Dopamine.
 It’s several hours later now, and you have a rudimentary fence set up around your tent.